 Implementing a robust data quality management strategy starts with tracking the right data quality KPIs.
+Without them, poor data quality stays an abstract concern rather than something you can manage, and it's an expensive concern to leave abstract.

 What are data quality metrics?